The Forum connects practitioners, grassroots workers, thinkers and high-level decision makers in an inclusive and open platform.

 In his view: "When people are attacked for who they are and not for what they do, that is discrimination.
 This is happening today in parts of Europe to Jews, Muslims, Christians, gays, Romas and Sinti.
 Intolerance and discrimination are on the rise.
 If this increase is left unchallenged and unanswered, we need have no illusions about the consequences.
 This is why we need a strong fundamental rights culture in order to protect those who are exposed and vulnerable in our societies."

 Věra Jourová is currently European Commissioner for Justice, Consumers and Gender Equality.
+In 2014, before coming to the European Commission, she was Minister for Regional Development in the Czech Republic.

 Kate Gilmore is UN Deputy High Commissioner for Human Rights.
 She brings to the position diverse and longstanding experience in strategic leadership and human rights advocacy with the UN, government and non-government organisations.